Chia-Network/cadt/docs/cadt_rpc_api_v2.md

 **Update behavior**: When a row includes a `cadTrustProjectId` that matches an existing project, the CSV row is **merged** with the existing DB record — fields present in the CSV overwrite the existing values; fields absent from the CSV retain their current values.
 This differs from the REST `PUT` endpoint, which requires all fields.

-**Validation**: Rows are validated for foreign key existence (`cadTrustProgramId` must reference an existing program or a staged program record).
-Rows that fail validation are skipped and their errors are returned in the response.
+**Validation**: INSERT rows are validated for required fields (`projectRegistryName`, `projectId`, `projectName`) and foreign key existence (`cadTrustProgramId` must reference an existing or staged program).
+UPDATE rows skip required-field checks since missing fields are merged from the existing record.
+Rows that fail validation are skipped and their errors are returned in the response with row numbers.
 The CSV validation is intentionally more lenient than the REST API — fields like `projectLink` and `projectStatusDate` that are required in the REST schema are optional in CSV batch upload.
+If **all** rows fail validation, the response returns HTTP 400 with `success: false`.

 **Ownership**: UPDATE rows are verified to belong to the home organization.
 Attempting to update a project owned by another organization will produce an error for that row.